 The International Residential College at Parkside provides a venue where undergraduate and graduate students as well as live-in USC faculty and visiting professors come together to promote stimulating cultural and intellectual exchanges among individuals from many countries.
 A supplemental application is required for residents of this facility.

-The new Arts and Humanities Residential College at Parkside, which opened in the fall, connects students to the cultural offerings of USC and Los Angeles.
+The new Arts and Humanities Residential College at Parkside, which opened in fall 2007, connects students to the cultural offerings of USC and Los Angeles.

-Special Interest HousingOther residential faculty programs include Annenberg House, Hillview apartments, Honors House, Founders and Sierra apartments, which bring together highly motivated students and interested faculty to increase faculty-student interaction.
+Special Interest HousingOther residential faculty programs include Deans' Halls, Annenberg House, Hillview apartments, Honors House, Founders and Sierra apartments, which bring together highly motivated students and interested faculty to increase faculty-student interaction.

 Other programs bring together students with a special common interest.
-These include the Wellness Floor, SChalom (Jewish religion and culture) Housing, Quiet Community Floor, Great Outdoor Floors, Law Program (law students only), Occupational Therapy Program (majors only), and the Muslim, Latino, African-American, Business, Women in Science and Engineering, Rainbow (LGBT), Music, Arts and Architecture, and Cinema floors.
+These include the Wellness Floor, SChalom (Jewish religion and culture) Housing, Quiet Community Floor, Great Outdoor Floors, Civic Engagement, Law Program (law students only), Occupational Therapy Program (majors only), Chemistry (first year Ph.D. students only), and the Muslim, Latino, African-American, Business, Women in Science and Engineering, Rainbow (LGBT), Music, Arts and Architecture, and Cinema floors.
+USC's latest program is "Trojan Academy" in Century Apartments.
+This program provides a second-year student honors program and is sponsored by the Association of Presidential and Trustee Scholars.
 Information on these special interest housing programs is available in the Living at USC brochure which students receive with their acceptance packet, and the housing Web site.
 Call Residential Education at (213) 740-2080 for details about these programs.

 ContactResidential Education is located in the Student Union, Suite 200.
 Call (213) 740-2080 or visit our Web site at www.usc.edu/student-affairs/ResEd.

-Family HousingStudents with families wishing university housing should apply to the Housing Services Office, Parking Structure X, (213) 740-2546.
-Limited family housing is located north of campus and has furnished one-bedroom and a very limited number of two-bedroom apartments.
+Family HousingStudents with families who would like university housing should apply to the Housing Services Office, Parking Structure X, (213) 740-2546.
+Family housing is located north of campus and has furnished one-bedroom and a very limited number of two-bedroom apartments.

 Child CareStudents with families can apply to enroll their children in the Anna Bing Arnold Child Care Center.
 The program operates in three sites located on the University Park and Health Sciences campuses.
 There are programs for infants, toddlers, pre-school and after school care.
 The focus is on personal and social growth, developing motor coordination and positive self-image and providing a good first school experience.
 Full- and part-time enrollment is available and a monthly fee is charged.